The Montana Teaching and Certification Resource

 How to Become a Teacher in Montana

-A teacher may upgrade a Class 2 license to a Class 1 Professional License by earning a master’s degree in professional education or an endorsable content area or by earning National Board for Professional Teaching Standards (NBPTS) certification and successfully teaching for three years.
+A teacher may upgrade a Class 2 license to a Class 1 Professional Teaching License by earning a master’s degree in education in an endorsable content area or by earning National Board for Professional Teaching Standards (NBPTS) certification and successfully teaching for three years.
 Those who completed an educator preparation program that is appropriately accredited and included supervised teaching experience may be eligible for the Class 1 educator license as their initial license.

 - I want to be a teacher in Montana, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Montana’s Alternative Certification Process and Programs

 - I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs